How To Deplete Glycogen Stores

 Now, if you are eating tons of carbs and this still happens, then it’s likely from something else.
 There are many reasons our performance can take a hit.

-But, now you'll be able to recognize when your glycogen levels may be low.
+But now you'll be able to recognize when your glycogen levels may be low.
 Next, let's talk about how to restore them when they do get low.

-Restoring Glycogen
+Restoring Muscle Glycogen

 If your goal is to perform and see consistent results, you should try to maintain your glycogen stores.